Find Grad Schools

 93 Yearly Graduations

 Liberty University comes in at #10 on our list of the most popular colleges offering master's degrees in international relations.
 Each year, around 93,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-During the 2020-2021 academic year, 93 people received their master's degree in international relations from Liberty University.
-Around 32% of these students were from an underrepresented racial-ethnic group, and 44% were women.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 93 people received their master's degree in international relations from Liberty University.
+Of these students, 29% were women and 27% were members of underrepresented racial-ethnic groups.

 #11